Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/metadata.md

     1. Classical Molecular Networking
     1. Feature Based Molecular Networking
     1. GC Molecular Networking
-    1. Qemistree

 Metadata file used must be a tab-delimited text file.
 A .tsv can be downloaded from the ReDU Sample Information Template.
 Users that create a metadata file without using the ReDU Sample Information Template using a text editor (e.g. Microsoft Excel, Notepad++ for Windows, gedit for Linux, TextWrangler for Mac OS) should save as a .txt (tab-delimited).
+Xlsx is accepted in GNPS2.

 !!! warning
-    Excel (xlsx), rich text (rtf) are not supported.
+    rich text (rtf) are not supported.

 ### Barebones Metadata